 - Budget £26.5m

-- Project Team David Hills, Martin Pearson, Eleanor Alexander, Ian Love, Jonathan French, Michael Breen, James Smith, Joanne Cairns
+- Project Team David Hills, Martin Pearson, Eleanor Alexander, Ian Love, Jonathan French, Michael Breen, Joanne Cairns

 The Greenwich Peninsula Masterplan, prepared by Farrell & Partners, received outline planning consent in February 2004.